tagtogorg/tagtog-doc/on_premises_README.md

 By default, tagtog runs and exposes http on the port 80, and https on the port 443.
 You can change these in two ways:

-1. Set the special environmental variables:
+a) Set the special environmental variables:

 ```shell
 export TAGTOG_HTTP_PORT=9080 # For example
 export TAGTOG_HTTPS_PORT=9443 # For example
 ```

-2. Pass the ports parameters into the tagtog running script:
+b) Pass the ports parameters into the tagtog running script:

 ```shell
 ./tagtog_on_premises restart latest $TAGTOG_HOME 9080 9443